PHI vs. PII

 Organizations can’t be sure to protect all the information they need to if they don’t understand what that information includes.
 Although these terms are similar, they are not interchangeable, so we will define each individually.
 The distinction may seem difficult, but we are here to help you understand all the overlaps and differences between PHI and PII.

-Related: GDPR Compliance and HIPAA
+Related: GDPR Compliance Guide

 Personally Identifiable Information